backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Scaling Policies.md

 ## Dynamic Scaling Policies
 - It is of 3 types: **target tracking**, **step** and **simple**

+> [!note]- If you have multiple scaling policies and multiple of them are met at the same time then
+> Amazon EC2 Auto Scaling chooses the *policy that provides the largest capacity*.

 ### Target Tracking
 - It increases or decreases the current capacity of the group **based on a target value** for a specific metric.